Bang2985/introduction-to-git/.github/steps/1-step.md

 To start practicing Git, let's first open a pre-configured development environment and explore the sample project.

-> [!IMPORTANT]
-> This exercise teaches Git usage, not Git installation.
-> Since there are many computer configurations, we recommend the official [Git site](https://git-scm.com) for installation guides.

 1. Right-click the below button to open the **Create Codespace** page in a new tab.
 Use the default configuration.

    [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/{{full_repo_name}}?quickstart=1)

+   > 🪧 **Note**: Typically a [GitHub Codespace](https://github.com/features/codespaces) automatically includes the repository code and all required settings.
+This is a modified experience so you can practice from scratch.

 1. Confirm the **Repository** field is your copy of the exercise, not the original, then click the green **Create Codespace** button.

    - ✅ Your copy: `/{{full_repo_name}}`
-   - ❌ Original: `/skills-dev/getting-started-with-git`
+   - ❌ Original: `/skills-dev/introduction-to-git`

 1. Wait a moment for Visual Studio Code to load in your browser.